City Island, Bronx: Health

 As of 2018, preterm births are more common in Community District 10, which comprises City Island, Co-op City, Country Club, Pelham Bay, Schuylerville, Throgs Neck and Westchester Square, compared to other places citywide, although births to teenage mothers are less common.
 In Community District 10, there were 110 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 10.3 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide).
 Community District 10 has a low population of residents who are uninsured.
 In 2018, this population of uninsured residents was estimated to be 7%, lower than the citywide rate of 14%, though this was based on a small sample size.

 The concentration of fine particulate matter, the deadliest type of air pollutant, in Community District 10 is 0.0075 mg/m3, the same as the city average.
 Fourteen percent of Community District 10 residents are smokers, which is the same as the city average of 14% of residents being smokers.
 In Community District 10, 24% of residents are obese, 13% are diabetic, and 37% have high blood pressure—compared to the citywide averages of 24%, 11%, and 28% respectively.
 In addition, 25% of children are obese, compared to the citywide average of 20%.

 Eighty-seven percent of residents eat some fruits and vegetables every day, which is the same as the city's average of 87%.
 In 2018, 77% of residents described their health as "good", "very good", or "excellent", about the same as the city's average of 78%.
-For every supermarket in Comm, there are seven bodegas.
+For every supermarket in Community District 10, there are seven bodegas.

 The nearest large hospitals are Calvary Hospital, Montefiore Medical Center's Jack D. Weiler Hospital, and Jacobi Medical Center in Morris Park.
 The Albert Einstein College of Medicine campus is also located in Morris Park.